 Sustainable livelihood interventions in coastal communities

 We’re also working on greener livelihoods in costal communities.
 The Future Plan Fund supports three projects in Timor Leste, Kenya, and Colombia.
 The aim of these projects is to promote green economy and sustainable livelihoods, so the communities there can make the most of their resources without risking their future sustenance.
-Without considering sustainability, activities like over-fishing can lead to a shortage of resources that takes years to recover.
+Without considering sustainability, activities like over-fishing can lead to a shortage of resources that takes years to recover from.

 A fisherman from Shimoni in Kenya.

-We're working with communities to develop resource management plans, sustainable fishing strategies, and strengthen food security.
+We're working with communities to develop resource management plans, sustainable fishing strategies, and to strengthen food security.
 We work to improve understanding of women's and children's contribution to food security, giving fairer access to the results of their work and as a result, more access to decision-making on a local and national scale about coastal resources.